 The lack of strong banks in Ulster was beginning to stifle further industrial expansion.
 The petition was considered by parliament, and after a brief examination of the effect that the proposal would have on the Bank of Ireland, and the dismissal of that bank’s objections to it, a bill was put forward which became law on June 17, as the Irish Banking Act, 1824.

 This act provided for banks of greater than six members, which could issue notes outside of a fifty mile radius of Dublin, provided that each bank registered annually, specifying the name of the officer under which it could sue and be sued, and the places of issue and of payment of its banknotes.
-The Northern Banking Company was founded directly as a result of the act.
+The Northern Banking Company was founded directly as a result of the act, as a merger of two existing private banks.
 The new bank commenced business on 1 January 1825.
 It issued banknotes that were payable at the branch of issue and at the bank’s head office in Belfast.

 There were some ambiguities concerning the 1824 Act, the most significant of which was the question of English capital, not addressed at all in the act.
 A Newcastle on Tyne merchant, Thomas Joplin and a group of Irish MPs and others were promoting the idea of an Irish Provincial Banking Company, to serve mainly the southern part of the country, ignored by the existing banking system and still suffering from the effects of the banking crisis of 1820.